BSc Nursing: Career Path

 • Medical knowledge: Students will gain a thorough understanding of the human body, including anatomy, physiology, and pharmacology, as well as the pathophysiology of various medical conditions.

-• Patient care skills: Students will learn how to assess, diagnose, and treat patients with a wide range of medical conditions, including how to administer medication, monitor vital signs, and provide basic life support.
+• Patient care skills: Students will learn how to assess, diagnose, and treat patients with a wide range of medical conditions, including how to administer medication, monitor vital signs, and provide essential life support.

-• Communication and teamwork: Students will learn how to effectively communicate with patients, families, and other healthcare professionals, and how to work as part of a healthcare team.
+• Communication and teamwork: Students will learn how to effectively communicate with patients, families, and other healthcare professionals and how to work as part of a healthcare team.

 Scope